The Pattern of Departure

 We sidestep hummocks of wind-borne kelp blown onto the path by the storm.
 Wet shards of the stuff are scattered among the blue-tinged stones, now dark with rain, that demarcate the path.
 A trickle of muddy water meanders across the gravel, snakes down the hill with its slick and unruly vegetation, and empties into the canal dug in the lee of the dike by farmers a century ago.
 I follow the descending runoff with my eye: toward the bracken-filled canal, into the sluggish stream that empties the waters into the bay.
 On the far side of the stream, a field of ripened and now moldering pumpkins—mud-spattered, thick roots entangling—spreads toward the old airfield.

 And there they are: the crows of my mornings.
-Slicing with their beaks into pumpkins, fashioning impromptu jack-o'-lanterns.
-It is not the shore to which they have been traveling but the fields, bountiful with the cast-off delicacies of the turning seasons.
+Slicing with their beaks into pumpkins, fashioning impromptu jack-o’-lanterns.
 Black wings flutter.
 The crows gorge, scrabble, take flight for brief spells in the blustering wind.
-Theirs is a celebration of homecoming, of defiance of the earth's parceling.
+Theirs is a celebration of homecoming, of defiance of the earth’s parceling.
 They possess the land as it possesses them.
 Along the old road and in the field of feasting, their clan has found its own belonging, each to each.

 This is what recovery looks like: not the elimination of the flight impulse, not the complete dissolution of the capacity for departure, but the discovery that here—this muddy field with its rotting pumpkins, this storm-blown shore with its scattered kelp, this ordinary moment with its particular textures—can provide what we thought we could only find elsewhere.
 The crows haven’t stopped being birds of migration and movement.
 But they’ve found a place where they can feast, where they belong, where they can be together.

-For the addict of elsewhere, recovery means learning what was never learned in infancy: that belonging can be safe, that presence is survivable, that existence doesn't create problems but solves them.
-It means the nervous system discovering, perhaps for the first time, that connection doesn't inevitably lead to violence or neglect or abandonment.
-That arrival doesn't require departure.
-That being fully here, in this body, in this relationship, in this moment, is not only possible but can be the source of the very experiences—meaning, transcendence, connection, peace—that were sought elsewhere.
+For the addict of elsewhere, recovery means learning what was never learned in infancy: that belonging can be safe, that presence is survivable, that existence doesn’t create problems but solves them.
+It means the nervous system discovering, perhaps for the first time, that connection doesn’t inevitably lead to violence or neglect or abandonment.
+Arrival doesn’t require departure.
+Being fully here, in this body, in this relationship, in this moment, is not only possible but can be the source of the very experiences—meaning, transcendence, connection, peace—that were sought elsewhere.

 This is developmental healing at its deepest level.
-The system reorganizes not just behaviorally or even neurologically, but at the foundational level where the earliest patterns formed.
-The flight response, learned before language in response to genuine threat, can finally rest.
 Dissociation, once necessary for survival, can give way to integration.
 The addictive pattern, once the only solution to impossible problems, can be released as new solutions emerge—solutions rooted in the discovery that this world, this body, this life, this community can be home.

 The wanderer finds the shore.
 The flight response quiets.
 Presence becomes possible.
 The nervous system learns a new truth that contradicts its earliest learning: I belong here.
 I can stay.
 I am safe.